bogdancstrike/medium-clone-aws-serverless/README.md

 ### AWS Setup

-1. Create a DynamoDB Table:
+1. **Create a DynamoDB Table**:

     - Log in to your AWS Management Console.
-- Navigate to DynamoDB and create a table named CMSContent.
+    - Navigate to DynamoDB and create a table named `CMSContent`.
-- Set id as the primary key.
+    - Set `id` as the primary key.

-2. Deploy Lambda Functions:
+2. **Create IAM Roles**:

+    - Navigate to the IAM service in the AWS Management Console.
+    - Create a new IAM role for Lambda with the following permissions:
+      - `AWSLambdaBasicExecutionRole`: Allows the Lambda function to write logs to CloudWatch.
+      - `AmazonDynamoDBFullAccess`: Grants the Lambda function full access to DynamoDB tables.

+3. **Deploy Lambda Functions**:

-- Go to the lambda-functions/ directory.
+    - Go to the `lambda-functions/` directory.
     - Deploy each function using the AWS CLI or AWS Console.
+    - Ensure the IAM role you created is attached to each Lambda function.
     - Set the necessary environment variables, such as the DynamoDB table name.

-3. Configure API Gateway:
+4. **Configure API Gateway**:

     - Create a new API Gateway and set up the endpoints to invoke the Lambda functions.
+    - Ensure that each endpoint is properly linked to the corresponding Lambda function.
     - Deploy the API and note down the endpoint URLs.

+5. **Set Up S3 for Static Hosting**:

+    - Navigate to the S3 service in the AWS Management Console.
+    - Create two S3 buckets, one for each frontend application (`frontend-administrator` and `frontend-public`).
+    - Enable static website hosting in the properties of each bucket.
+    - Upload the build files from your React applications to the respective S3 buckets.
+    - Set the permissions to make the content publicly accessible.

+6. **Configure IAM Roles for S3**:

+    - Ensure that the IAM roles associated with the frontend applications have the necessary permissions to read from the S3 buckets.

 ## Frontend Setup